kif01/Predictive-ML-Model-Twitter/README.md

 ### Step 5: Create a connection to the COS

-Click on Add to projects.
+Click on `Add to projects`.
 Here you will see all kind of assets that we can use in Watson Studio.
 We want to create a connection to our COS so we can access the **tweets.csv** file.
-Once we can reach this file, it means we have access to the data inside it which we need to build our machine learning model with AutoAI.
+Once we can reach this file, we can then have access to the data inside it that we need to build our machine learning model with AutoAI.

 <img width="1440" alt="WS4" src="https://user-images.githubusercontent.com/15332386/86039587-b0d4a800-ba53-11ea-9ef2-2868794d1a23.png">

-Click on **connection** so we can start creating our connection to our COS
+Click on `connection` so we can start creating our connection to our COS

 <img width="961" alt="WS5" src="https://user-images.githubusercontent.com/15332386/85960273-6996da80-b9b3-11ea-9777-433d8189d512.png">

-Click on Cloud Object Storage.
+Click on `Cloud Object Storage`.
 <img width="1440" alt="WS6" src="https://user-images.githubusercontent.com/15332386/85960274-6996da80-b9b3-11ea-82d7-abe832f6118b.png">

-Add a name to your connection, and fill the information with the credentials that we got from our first step.
+Add a name to your connection, and fill the information with the credentials that we got from **step 2** (COS credentials).
 <img width="1440" alt="WS7" src="https://user-images.githubusercontent.com/15332386/85960276-6a2f7100-b9b3-11ea-9dc4-c07822487f14.png">

-Click again on Add to projects and this time click on connected data.
-Select your source which is the connection created in the previous step, select your bucket and then **tweets.csv** file.
-Give a name to your asset and click on create. <br>
+Click again on `Add to projects` and this time click on `connected data`.
+Select your source which is the connection created in the previous step, select your bucket and then choose **tweets.csv** file.
+Give a name to your asset and click on `Create`. <br>
 <img width="1440" alt="WS8" src="https://user-images.githubusercontent.com/15332386/85960277-6ac80780-b9b3-11ea-9e06-2f787714f522.png">

 ### Step 6: Refine the Data
 <img width="1440" alt="WS9" src="https://user-images.githubusercontent.com/15332386/85960278-6ac80780-b9b3-11ea-8285-39ebee795635.png">

 Our data is already prepared  but we just need to convert the rows hour, favorites and retweets to integer.
-Let's start with hour: Click on the 3 dots, convert column and then choose integer.
-Repeat the same process for favorits and retweets. <br>
+Let's start with hour: Click on the 3 dots, `Convert column` and then choose `integer`.
+Repeat the same process for favorites and retweets. <br>
 <img width="1104" alt="WS10" src="https://user-images.githubusercontent.com/15332386/85960279-6b609e00-b9b3-11ea-8653-d95bfb37e31c.png">

-Once you're done, click on save and create job <br>
+Once you're done, click on `save and create job` <br>
 <img width="1433" alt="WS11" src="https://user-images.githubusercontent.com/15332386/85960280-6b609e00-b9b3-11ea-842d-d0fc739ce5be.png">

-Give the job a name, and click on Create and Run<br>
+Give the job a name, and click on `Create and Run`<br>
 <img width="1438" alt="WS12" src="https://user-images.githubusercontent.com/15332386/85960281-6bf93480-b9b3-11ea-9906-356b13ff72c7.png">

-This job will created a new data set based on the one that we already have but with our refinements that were responsible to convert 3 rows to integer.
-As we can see the output of this job is a file is named **Tweets_shaped.csv**.
+This job will create a new data set based on the one that we already have but with our refinements that were responsible to convert 3 rows to integer.
+As we can see, the output of this job is a file is named **Tweets_shaped.csv**.
 Wait unitl the status of the job shows **Completed**. <br>
 <img width="1440" alt="WS13" src="https://user-images.githubusercontent.com/15332386/85960282-6c91cb00-b9b3-11ea-9f93-d7fce0df6b93.png">

-Now you should see 3 assets just like this image.
+Now you should see 3 assets just like the image below.
 The **Tweets_shaped.csv** is now our main file that we will be using in AutoAI to create our predictive model. <br>
 <img width="1440" alt="WS14" src="https://user-images.githubusercontent.com/15332386/85960283-6c91cb00-b9b3-11ea-8f31-2cfef8871480.png">

 ### Step 7: Create an AutoAI experiment